 This happens as the amount of data you have at your disposal goes up.

-Data Collection Shows You Who Your Star Performers Are
+8. Data Collection Plans Show You Who Your Star Performers Are

 It can be tempting to believe that the star performer in your organization is the most confident or outspoken person at the office.
 But that’s rarely the case.
 Top performers don’t often make a song and dance about their abilities.
 Instead, they let the numbers speak for themselves.